openhive-network/workerbee/api.md

-Broadcast given transaction to the remote and returns a subscribable object that calls error after [throwAfter](#interfacesibroadcastoptionsmd) time (if given)
+Broadcast given transaction to the remote and returns a subscribable object that calls error after [throwAfter](#interfacesibroadcastoptionsmd) time (if given) If [throwAfter](#interfacesibroadcastoptionsmd) has not been specified, it is automatically set to the transaction expiration time plus one minute

 If transaction is not already signed (at least one signature is present) WorkerBee will try signing the transaction using specified in the configuration